CloudNativeSDWAN/cnwan-adaptor/README.md

-# CNWAN Adaptor
+# CN-WAN Adaptor

-The CNWAN Adaptor is part of the Cloud Native SD-WAN (CNWAN) project.
-Please check the [CNWAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
-You can contact the CNWAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).
+The CN-WAN Adaptor is part of the Cloud Native SD-WAN (CN-WAN) project.
+Please check the [CN-WAN documentation](https://github.com/CloudNativeSDWAN/cnwan-docs) for the general project overview and architecture.
+You can contact the CN-WAN team at [cnwan@cisco.com](mailto:cnwan@cisco.com).

 ## Overview
-This CNWAN Adaptor takes as input several cloud parameters, such as endpoint IP and port, and associated metadata (e.g. traffic profiles), and sends them to a SD-WAN controller.
+This CN-WAN Adaptor takes as input several cloud parameters, such as endpoint IP and port, and associated metadata (e.g. traffic profiles), and sends them to a SD-WAN controller.
 The SD-WAN controller implements policies to steer traffic flows for these endpoints to the desired tunnel or apply a SLA on them.
-On its current iteration the CNWAN Adaptor supports Viptela [vManage](https://developer.cisco.com/docs/sdwan/) as SD-WAN controller.
-The Adaptor needs valid credentials to connect to the API of the SDWAN controller (user, password, and IP or domain name).
+On its current iteration the CN-WAN Adaptor supports Viptela [vManage](https://developer.cisco.com/docs/sdwan/) as SD-WAN controller.
+The Adaptor needs valid credentials to connect to the API of the SD-WAN controller (user, password, and IP or domain name).

 To see all the possible Adaptor API calls, run the Adaptor as a Docker container (see below) and type [http://localhost:80/ui/](http://localhost:80/ui/) in your browser (if exposing the Adaptor though a port other than 80 via Docker, use the appropiate port instead).
-In addition, the file [CNWAN Adaptor.postman_collection.json](./CNWAN_Adaptor.postman_collection.json) contains a Postman collection with examples of all the API functions.
-In particular, the Adaptor provides the `/cnwan/events` API endpoint [http://localhost:80/cnwan/events](http://localhost:80/cnwan/events) for the CNWAN Reader to send events.
+In addition, the file [CN-WAN Adaptor.postman_collection.json](./CNWAN_Adaptor.postman_collection.json) contains a Postman collection with examples of all the API functions.
+In particular, the Adaptor provides the `/cnwan/events` API endpoint [http://localhost:80/cnwan/events](http://localhost:80/cnwan/events) for the CN-WAN Reader to send events.

 ## Requirements